 Human resources Culture Nature Human resources are inadequate for conservation, protection and presentation needs of cultural and/or natural heritage.

-A range of human resources exist, to conserve, protect and present cultural and/or natural heritage, but these are below optimum . × × Human resources are adequate to meet the current needs of cultural and/or natural heritage conservation, protection and presentation.
+Human resources are adequate to meet the current needs of cultural and/or natural heritage conservation, protection and presentation.

 8.7 - Comments, conclusions and/or recommendations related to financial and human resources (Questions 8.1 to 8.6)